 Several studies cited in the above review suggest that citrus flavonoids may lower blood sugar and cholesterol levels.
 They may also improve diabetes symptoms and protect against cardiovascular disease.

 In one study cited in that review, these nutrients reduced hepatic lipids in mice.
 Another study found that naringenin, a flavonoid compound, decreased fat storage in the liver.
 Rutin, a flavonoid compound, has been shown to increase hepatic antioxidant defenses in rats with diabetes.
 Most research has been conducted on animals, however, so the results may not apply to human subjects.

-For example, a frequently cited study published in BioMed Research International in April 2017 found that lemon juice may reduce chronic alcohol-induced liver injury in mice, due to its antioxidant properties.
+For example, a frequently cited animal study in BioMed Research International in April 2017 found lemon juice may reduce chronic alcohol-induced liver injury in mice, due to its antioxidant properties.
 (No such studies have yet been performed on humans.)

 As the scientists note, lemon contains vitamin C, flavonoids, carotenoids and other bioactive compounds that fight oxidative damage and protect the liver.
 In clinical trials, vitamin C alone has been found to reduce ethanol-induced oxidative stress.